-You are s scheduled for a CT Colonography at University Hospital, 4502 Medical Drive on
+You are scheduled for a CT Colonography at University Hospital, 4502 Medical Drive on at

-with Admis The Colonography will be in the Department of Radiology on the second floor.
-Please check in sions on the first floor one hour before your scheduled exam time.
-Pick up your medications from pharmacy by

-(three days before your scheduled CT Colonography).
+.
+The Colonography will be in the Department of Radiology on the second floor.
+Please check in with Admissions on the first floor one hour before your scheduled exam time.
+Pick up your medications from pharmacy by (three days before your scheduled CT Colonography).

-Please follo ow these instructions.
+Please follow these instructions.

+On (date)

-On (date) (48 hours before your exam)
+(48 hours before your exam)

-' , n a low residue diet
+- 1. Begin a low residue diet

-nples of food you can have:
+- Examples of food you can have:

-0 Clear liquids: apple juice, tea, coffee, Jell-O, low-fat broth
+- o Clear liquids: apple juice, tea, coffee, Jell-O, low-fat broth

-0 White bread.
+- White bread.
 No whole-grain breads

-0 Boiled white rice
+- o Boiled white rice

-0 Baked, broiled, steamed, or boiled chicken or fish.
+- \circ $\;$ Baked, broiled, steamed, or boiled chicken or fish.
 NO Fried foods

-0 Boiled egg
+- o Boiled egg

-0 Jelly, jam.
+- o Jelly, jam.
 Seedless only

-0 Pasta.
+- Pasta.
 Not whole grain

-0 Banana, seedless grapes, canned peaches, canned pears, applesauce
+- o Banana, seedless grapes, canned peaches, canned pears, applesauce

-0 Tender cooked seedless vegetables
+- Tender cooked seedless vegetables

-0 Potatoes without skin
+- o Potatoes without skin

-0 Butter or margarine
+- o Butter or margarine

-0 Plain cheerios, cornflakes, rice krispies
+- Plain cheerios, cornflakes, rice krispies

-0 Limit non-fat milk to two 8 ounce cups
+- Limit non-fat milk to two 8 ounce cups

-Evan nples of foods you CANNOT have
+Examples of foods you CANNOT have

-O Fried foods
+- Fried foods

-Nuts
+- o Nuts

-0 Canned pineapple
+- o Canned pineapple

-0 Whole grains
+- Whole grains

-0 Raw vegetables
+- Raw vegetables

-0 Red or purple juices
+- Red or purple juices

-0 Coconut
+- Coconut

-0

-0 Chunky peanut butter Oatmeal
+- o Chunky peanut butter

-0
+- o Oatmeal

-0 Prune juice, juices with pulp or fruit/vegetables with seeds Whole milk
+- o Prune juice, juices with pulp or fruit/vegetables with seeds

-40.1
+- o Whole milk

-efore your CT colonography: o (date) drink 250 ml of 2.1% barium
+48 hours before your CT colonography:

+On (date) drink 250 ml of 2.1% barium
-Oi (date) dilik 230 fili di 2.176 bandin

-one day) before your CT colonography:
+24 hours (one day) before your CT colonography:

-n (date)

-a clear liquid diet - clear juices, broth, decaffeinated coffee and coffee, Jell-O, clear none

-onated drinks, sports drink, avoid red and purple juices.

-Put M drink lagnesium Citrate in the refrigerator if you have not already done so.
-It should be cold when you it

-en the hours of 10:00 AM to 05:00 PM drink four 8 ounces of water

-00 PM drink the 10-ounce bottle of Magnesium Citrate.

-00 PM take four Bisacodyl 5 mg tablet with one 8 ounce glass of water

-60 ml (two ounces) of Gastroview at 6:00 PM.
-You may mix the gastroview with a clear soft drink like

-or 7-up

-OT eat or drink anything after midnight.
+- On (date) - Begin a clear liquid diet clear juices, broth, decaffeinated coffee and coffee, Jell-O, clear none carbonated drinks, sports drink, avoid red and purple juices.
+Put Magnesium Citrate in the refrigerator if you have not already done so.
+It should be cold when you drink it. - 2.
+Between the hours of 10:00 AM to 05:00 PM drink four 8 ounces of water - 3.
+At 05:00 PM drink the 10-ounce bottle of Magnesium Citrate. - 4.
+At 07:00 PM take four Bisacodyl 5 mg tablet with one 8 ounce glass of water - 5.
+Drink 60 ml (two ounces) of Gastroview at 6:00 PM.
+You may mix the gastroview with a clear soft drink like Sprite or 7-up - 6.
+DO NOT eat or drink anything after midnight.